-If you happen to be in the eastern part of the Vasiliesvky island, just take a stroll along the spit.
-It is a right place to get panoramic views of the Winter Palace and the Peter and Paul Fortress.
+If you happen to be in the eastern part of Vasiliesvky Island, just take a stroll along the spit.
+It is a right place to get panoramic views of the Winter Palace and Peter and Paul Fortress.
 And here you can see the famous Rostral columns that guided the ships.

 11. Pedestrian streets

-There are several pedestrian streets in Petersburg, but I have visited the one in Vasilievsky island: the address is 6 and 7 liniya.
+There are several pedestrian streets in St Petersburg, but I have visited the one in Vasilievsky Island: the address is 6 and 7 liniya.
 It is a street with cafes, restaurants, shops, and a nice long park just in the middle.
-A perfect place for an afternoon stroll if you ask me.
-But please keep in mind that only part of the street is pedestrian.
+A perfect place for an afternoon stroll, if you ask me.
+But please keep in mind that only a part of the street is pedestrian.